tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_data_access.rst

 .. important::

-    Sharded spaces must include the ``bucket_id`` field of the ``unsigned`` type and a non-unique index by this field.
+    Sharded spaces must include the ``bucket_id`` field of the ``unsigned`` type and a non-unique index by this field with the same name.

 To edit, truncate, or delete spaces in a sharded cluster, perform the corresponding action on all read-write cluster instances.